 Peculiarly enough, DICE decided against multi-GPU support, which would seem an obvious choice considering the sort of load it is likely to inflict on graphics cards.
 On the other hand, considering the sort of hot water EA have put them in, multi-GPU setups are probably the least of DICE's troubles.

-Battlefield V's beta has already started and even in spite of all the damage done by EA's either-or tactics , it seems not all is lost in Battlefield-land.
+Battlefield V's beta has already started and even in spite of all the damage done by EA's , it seems not all is lost in Battlefield-land.
 Even the latest trailer is pretty cool, making me wonder why they didn't keep their mouths shut and let this sort of work do the talking for them?